mgleon08/mgleon08.github.com/source/_posts/2019-02-04-ruby-to-proc.markdown

 ---
 layout: post
-title: "Ruby - &: with to_proc"
+title: "Ruby - &: and &method with to_proc"
 date: 2019-02-04 17:58:51 +0800
 comments: true
 categories: ruby